FBI launches JPMorgan probe, shareholders back Dimon

 "I don't think we got any more clarity out of Mr. Dimon about what he got out of these recent experiences and what they're going to do," he said.

+While regulators probe the losses, most shareholders at the brief annual meeting seemed more concerned with the bank's mortgage servicing practices and with the proposal to split the roles of chairman and CEO.

+That proposal, which was nonbinding, received 40.1 percent of the votes cast in favor.
+By way of comparison, 44 percent of AT&T Inc (T.N) shareholders and 46 percent of Honeywell International Inc (HON.N) shareholders voted to separate the roles at their companies in meetings held last month.

-(Reporting by David Henry and Barbara Liston in Tampa, Ross Kerber, Jim Finkle and Ben Berkowitz in Boston, Jed Horowitz, David Randall, Dan Wilchins, Basil Katz, Emily Flitter and Rhonda Schaffler in New York, Dave Clarke and Susan Cornwell in Washington and Sinead Cruise in London; Writing by Ben Berkowitz; Editing by Alwyn Scott, David Holmes and Steve Orlofsky)
+(Reporting by David Henry and Barbara Liston in Tampa, Ross Kerber, Jim Finkle and Ben Berkowitz in Boston, Jed Horowitz, David Randall, Dan Wilchins, Basil Katz, Emily Flitter and Rhonda Schaffler in New York and Sinead Cruise in London; Writing by Ben Berkowitz; Editing by Alwyn Scott and David Holmes)